 Cross Scotland from East to West, exploring the famous Loch Ness and taking in the the rugged natural beauty of the highlands as you go, with a few days of sailing on the other side to the Isle of Skye

-Join the yacht in Inverness on 14th September (12th September in 2020).
+Join the yacht in Inverness on 12th September.
 The intention will be to sail up the river Ness and into Loch Ness where the coast line widens significantly.
 From there we head for Fort Augustus at the other end of the Loch, keeping a good eye out for Nessy.
 Then onwards into Loch Oich, past Invergarry Castle, before entering the Caledonian Canal.
 On the other side we sail through Loch Lochy and start to see the beginnings of the formation of Ben Nevis - the highest mountain in the British Isles - on our port side.
 Once past Fort William we continue on into Loch Linnhe and into the Sound of Mull to Tobermory, leaving a few days to explore the Small Isles and the Isle of Skye.

 The yacht is a 55ft Bruce Roberts ketch that takes 8 people.
 There will probably be only 6 or 7 people on board and there are only two double en-suite cabins available to book.

 The Isle of Skye is the largest of the Inner Hebrides and, although only 50 miles long, is famous for it's breathtaking and dramatic scenery.
 Some of the unique geological features not to be missed include the Old Man of Storr, the Quirang and the Cuillin.